valeriangalliat/blog/2015/03/portable-rust-installation.md

 [install]: http://www.rust-lang.org/install.html

-And even when manually downloading and extracting the binaries, we still need to run a 1000 lines `install.sh` script doing again stuff as `root`.
+And even when manually downloading and extracting the binaries, we still need to run a 1000 lines `install.sh` script doing again stuff as root.

-However, it turns out to be trivial to use Rust without installing anything globally, nor running big shell scripts as `root`.
+However, it turns out to be trivial to use Rust without installing anything globally, nor running big shell scripts as root.

 First, get the binaries according to your system, and the Rust version you want.
 For me (nightly 64-bit Linux binaries) and extract the archive